mnfst/docs-baas/upload.md

 ## Upload a file

-A file should be related to an property with the [file property type](./entities.md#file).
+A file should be related to a property with the [file property type](./entities.md#file).

 <Tabs>
   <TabItem value="sdk" label="JS SDK" default>